-Please note that all supporting documentation relating to Expressions of Doubt must be submitted via Revenue's secure online facility MyEnquiries.
+Taxpayers making an Expression of Doubt should give details of Revenue guidelines consulted regarding the application of the law in similar circumstances.
+All supporting documentation relating to Expressions of Doubt must be submitted via Revenue's secure online facility MyEnquiries.

-1 Refer to Tax and Duty Manual Part 41A-01-03 for details of which returns are filed under Full Self Assessment.
+&lt;sup>1 Refer to Tax and Duty Manual Part 41A-01-03 for details of which returns are filed under Full Self-Assessment.

-2 Section 959P TCA 1997 refers.
+&lt;sup>2 Section 959P TCA 1997 refers.